 Release Date: 2019 – Platform: PS4 | Xbox One

-At last, we have finally arrived at the most recent entry and third main installment, Kingdom Hearts III.
+At last, we have finally arrived at the newest entry and third main installment, Kingdom Hearts III.
 Launching for both PlayStation 4 and Xbox One, KH3 is the first game in the series to appear on an Xbox console and would go on to become the fastest-selling and best-selling entry to date.

 Considering it had been nearly 15 years since the release of KH2, Square had their work cut out for them in tidying up the series’ notoriously messy timeline for newcomers and returning players.
 Even with all of the game’s quirks and awkward cutscenes, KH3 is one of the most accessible entries to date and arguably the most forgiving in terms of combat.
 A downloadable expansion titled KH3: Re:Mind was released in 2020 and introduced a new scenario connected to the ending of the main game.